ni/nimi-python/docs/nidcpower/functions.rst

     :param timeout:

         Specifies the maximum time allowed for this method to complete, in seconds.
 If the method does not complete within this time interval, NI-DCPower returns an error.

         .. note:: When setting the timeout interval, ensure you take into account any triggers so that the timeout interval is long enough for your application.

     :type timeout: datetime.timedelta

-    :rtype: tuple (voltage_measurements, current_measurements, in_compliance, actual_count)

-        WHERE

-        voltage_measurements (array.array("d")):

-            Returns an array of voltage measurements.
-Ensure that sufficient space has been allocated for the returned array.

-        current_measurements (array.array("d")):
+    :rtype: list of float
+    :return:

-            Returns an array of current measurements.
-Ensure that sufficient space has been allocated for the returned array.
+            Returns an array of named tuples.

-        in_compliance (list of bool):

-            Returns an array of Boolean values indicating whether the output was in compliance at the time the measurement was taken.
-Ensure that sufficient space has been allocated for the returned array.

-        actual_count (int):

-            Indicates the number of measured values actually retrieved from the device.